 - Review the disclosures.
 And make sure they have the most recent revision dates.
 Property Condition Disclosures are available on all properties for sale with the exception of a property owned by an estate or when the seller has declined to complete a disclosure.

 Residential Property Condition Disclosure Form.
-Revised 8/18/18 (or later).
+Revised 8/2019 (or later).
+The form should include 57 questions.

-Foundation Advisory for Buyers Revised 1/17/19.
+Foundation Advisory for Buyers.
+Revised 7/17/19.
 For your protection as a buyer, it is a Home Selling Team office policy that you review and sign this disclosure to acknowledge that you have been informed of the recent requirements prior to a purchase regarding eligibility for claims under the Connecticut Foundation Solutions Indemnity Company.

 Connecticut Foundations Solutions Indemnity Company (CFSIC) is a captive insurance company created in Connecticut to provide financial assistance to homeowners whose homes are affected by a crumbling foundation.
 The CFSIC website and the Capitol Region Council of Governments (CRCOG) website are the best resources for more information on the captive insurance relief and the crumbling basement epidemic.